 The time saved by using the monorail to get away may be worth it.
 And since rideshares charge you by time as well as mileage, it might also save you money in the end.

 You can get on the Monorail at the MGM Grand or Bally’s/Paris, depending on where near the finish line you are.
 Head north, away from MGM Grand.
+(Going south to Mandalay Bay or Luxor won’t help you since they’re on the Strip along the race route.)

 So, best of luck if you are running Rock N Roll in Las Vegas this weekend.
 Regardless of what race you’re running, I hope these tips help you have the best experience possible.